-In 2008 Andersson was invited to Crown Point Press where she created three color etchings whose interior and exterior scenes offer portals to a mysterious reality.
+Andersson was invited to Crown Point Press in 2008 where she created three color etchings whose interior and exterior scenes offer portals to a mysterious reality.
 The exhibition, Setting the Scene, (2009) featured her first print project at Crown Point Press.
-In 2010, she returned to Crown Point Press with her husband, artist Jockum Nordström, where they collaborated on six etchings that comprise a portfolio, and she returned again in 2013 to make three large color aquatints.
+In 2010, she returned to Crown Point Press with her husband, artist Jockum Nordström, when they collaborated on six etchings that comprise a portfolio, and she returned again in 2013 to make three large color aquatints.

 -Dana Zullo, Crown Point Press

 Mamma Andersson at Crown Point Press, 2013 (8 minutes)

 Mamma Andersson works on four etchings in the Crown Point Press studio, 2013.

 Mamma Andersson at Crown Point Press, 2009 (4 minutes)